rx0a/Passtillery/README.md

 - AWS EC2

 ### How to Run
-Use any fake e-mail & password for login.
+NOTE: Use any fake e-mail & password for login.

 [Passtillery Demo Site](http://52.8.239.60:8080/PasswordManagerApp/)

 ### Upcoming Features